IBM/merlin-docs/docs/guides/ide/editcl.md

   ![CL Outline view Filter](../../images/guides/idecloutlineview-3.png ':size=800')

-- References - Show where a particular code element is referenced throughout the codebase.
+- References - Show where a particular code element is referenced throughout the workspace.

   After right clicking on a specific variable, users can select either **Go to References** or **Peek > Peek References** to show all references embedded inline.
 You can navigate between different references in the peeked editor and make quick edits right there.